 - to secure funding to sponsor the APFs for published papers (usually in the $10-20k range).

-Alternately, the abstracts of the conference may be published in a supplement, with selected full papers published later in a theme issue or in regular JMIR Publications issues.
+Alternatively, the conference abstracts may be published in a supplement, with or without selected full papers published later in a theme issue or in regular JMIR Publications issues.
 See We are organizing a conference - can we publish our proceedings / abstracts in iproceedings? regarding publishing conference abstracts.